 After securing the funds from the Target Foundation, the next step was conducting a community survey to determine what changes and upgrades people would most like to see at this popular public space.
 Over 70 neighbors and park users responded to our survey to chime in on how they’d like to see the Walnut Hill Playground improved.
 The main insights from the survey include:

 Green City Works, in partnership with Walnut Hill Community Association and Do Moore Good, are working to respond directly to these priorities.
-The initial $75,000 investment from Target Foundation, intended to remediate safety concerns at the playground, will be used to replace and grade the existing play surface with new rubber tiles.
-It will also replace the existing retaining wall with a new design that includes seating.
-A pending funding application requested an additional $20,000 for shade, games, and exercise stations.
-Finally, an upcoming application will seek a six-figure investment to reimagine the playground equipment.
+The initial $75,000 investment from Target Foundation, intended to remediate safety concerns at the playground, was used to replace and grade the existing play surface with new rubber tiles.
+The second phase of improvements will introduce a thoughtful mix of furnishings designed to enhance the visitor experience, promote wellness, and foster multigenerational connection.
+These amenities include shade canopies, exercise stations, a chess table, and more.

 A rendering of what a new retaining wall with built-in seating could look like.